ARM-software/abi-aa/design-documents/bit-precise-types.rst

 ``unsigned _BitInt(N)``.
 These are defined for integral ``N`` and each ``N`` is a different type.

-The proposal for these types can be found in following link. https://www.open-std.org/jtc1/sc22/wg14/www/docs/n2763.pdf
+The proposal for these types can be found in the following link: https://www.open-std.org/jtc1/sc22/wg14/www/docs/n2763.pdf

 As the rationale in that proposal mentioned, some applications have uses for a